 Coal is due to come off the system in the next few years – and renewables are ready to close this gap, without the need for fracking.
 We could have almost-fully-renewable electricity in the next decade.

 Why is fracking so controversial?

 Wherever fracking is proposed it is opposed.
 Less than 20% of the public support shale gas.
 And over a quarter of a million people signed a petition to ban fracking.

-Despite this the government has awarded more than 200 licenses to companies for potential unconventional oil and gas exploration once planning permission has been given.
+Despite this the government has awarded more than 200 licences to companies for potential unconventional oil and gas exploration once planning permission has been given.
 Worse still, in 2016 the Government overturned Lancashire County Council’s decision to reject fracking.

 What are frack-free groups?